-Impact evaluation is all the measures taken to assess how a program affects or changes the target subject, population, sector, etc. These effects or changes may be positive, negative, intended or unintended.
+Impact evaluation is taking into account the measures taken or known forces during a program to assess how they affect or change the target subject, population, sector, etc. These effects or changes may be positive, negative, intended or unintended.
 Usually, the intended impact of a program is expressed before program implementation in the form of goals and objectives.